Replace <DOMAIN> with your domain. conda config --set channel_alias http(s)://<DOMAIN>/api/repo

 You will need to configure your conda configuration file,

-.condarc, to point to your instance of Team Edition and
+.condarc, to point to your instance of Anaconda Server and

 set up the channel(s) you want to pull packages from.
 This enables Conda to install packages from your instance of